Employer of Record

 Personal Income Tax in India

-Taxation for individuals in India is primarily determined by their residential status, assessed annually based on physical presence.
+Taxation for individuals in India is primarily determined by their residential status, assessed annually based on physical presence and other statutory tests.
 The residential statuses include:

 • Resident and Ordinarily Resident (ROR): Taxed on worldwide income.

-• Resident but Not Ordinarily Resident (RNOR): Taxed on income sourced in India or received in India.
+• Resident but Not Ordinarily Resident (RNOR): Taxed on income sourced in India and certain foreign income linked to a business controlled in or profession set up in India.

-• Non-Resident (NR): Taxed only on income accrued or received in India.
+• Non-Resident (NR): Taxed only on income accrued, arising, or received in India as provided by law.

 Personal Income Tax Rates